BigNoodles/marathon/README.md

 # marathon
-Web scraper for marathon runner data for questions email damianhamilton25@hotmail.com
+Web scraper for marathon runner data.

+for questions email damianhamilton25@hotmail.com

 Client requested a webscraper to enter search details into 'https://more.arrs.run/rankings' and pull marathon winner data